 Think about the sights, sounds, smells, tastes, and textures of the moments you're describing.
 Use sensory language to evoke these sensations and bring your story to life.
 Describe the setting in detail, allowing your readers to visualize the scene as if they were there themselves.

 In addition to describing the physical surroundings, don't forget to also capture the emotional landscape of your personal story.
-If you're finding this tough, reach out to us, saying, do my thesis for me.
+If you're finding this tough, reach out to us, saying, write my thesis for me.
 We'll help convey your feelings in a way that lets your readers really connect with your perspective.

 Listen to Yourself